thekuwayama/cron_cal/README.md

     -V, --version        Print version information
 ```

+You can calculate cron schedules with the following:

 ```sh-session
 $ cat << EOS | cron_cal
 > "30 9 * * * *", 5